cmkumar87/NUS-MOOC-Transacts-Corpus/README.md

 ACKNOWLEDGEMENTS
 ----------------

-The corpus creation was partially funded by National University of Singapore (NUS) - Office of the Provost thorugh Learning Innovation Fund - Technology (LIF-T) grant.
+The corpus creation was partially funded by National University of Singapore (NUS) - Office of the Provost through Learning Innovation Fund - Technology (LIF-T) grant # C-252-000-123-001

 We anknowledge the conttibutions of Ms. Kiruthika Ragupathi, Centre for Development of Teaching and Leanring (CDTL) at NUS and Prof. Bernard Tan, Professor of Information Systems at NUS School of Computing.